 Maintain an Open and Clutter-Free Environment

 A lot of furniture and little accessories may make a room appear smaller and confining.
 Only a few critical items of furniture that complement each space should be used while arranging a rental.
-Thick and heavy furniture, for example, can quickly make a room seem claustrophobic and cramped, so go for lighter-weight pieces.
+In the opinion of these Los Angeles property managers thick and heavy furniture, for example, can quickly make a room seem claustrophobic and cramped, so go for lighter-weight pieces.